Nest Thermostat Installation Cost

 Once you've started incorporating smart home features, you'll quickly realise there are lots of optimisations you can make to help your home run smoothly.
 Smart lighting is just one of those.

-The cost of smart lighting depends on the scale of your installation, with new smart bulbs costing £50 to £100, whereas kitting out your entire house with smart lighting can range from £3,200 to £10,5000 depending on the size.
+The average smart lighting installation costs £85, while kitting out your entire house with smart lighting can range from £3,200 to £10,5000, depending on the size.

 New Boiler